Tax Planning in St. Petersburg, FL

 • Use a Company Vehicle —

-Based on your St. Petersburg, FL business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-This deduction can be made in two ways:
+Depending on the nature of your St. Petersburg, FL business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can take this deduction using one of two methods:

 • Keep a record of actual expenses, including maintenance, registration, and gas, to see if this results in a larger deduction than the standard mileage rate.